 Lively action just steps outside the entrance door.
 Secure keypad for entry shown.

 Heading in the west direction leads to Asheville's primary downtown shopping and dining districts.

 Summertime in Pack Square.
 Just a 10 min walk to the South Slope area.

 The Jackson building, background, was the first sky scraper built in North Carolina.
 It now sits near our Pack, Square an, museums, shopping and The French Broad Chocolate Lounge.

 Activities abound in and around Asheville.
-Events Pack Square is host to concerts, art, music, food, cultural and of course, beer festivals.
+Pack Square is a host to concerts, arts & craft festivals , public celebrations & cultural events.

 The News Condo 202

 Short Description:Dog-friendly King BD + Pull-out sofa in the Epicenter + Private Outdoor Balcony